The new poet laureate of the United States is Ada Limón.

 In 2019, the Academy of American Poets announced the first-ever Academy of American Poets Laureate Fellowships, granting a combined $1,050,000 to poets laureate of states, cities, and counties across the United States in recognition of their literary merit and support of their civic programs.

 Joy Harjo was appointed the new United States poet laureate in 2019.
 Born in Tulsa, Oklahoma, in 1951, Harjo is a member of the Mvskoke/Creek Nation.
-She is the author of several books of poetry, including An American Sunrise, which is forthcoming from W. W. Norton in 2019, and Conflict Resolution for Holy Beings (W. W. Norton, 2015).
+She is the author of several books of poetry, including An American Sunrise (W. W. Norton, 2019), and Conflict Resolution for Holy Beings (W. W. Norton, 2015).
 She is a current Chancellor of the Academy of American Poets and lives in Tulsa, Oklahoma.

 Tracy K. Smith is the author of four poetry collections, including Wade in the Water (Graywolf Press, 2018) and Life on Mars (Graywolf Press, 2012), which received the Pulitzer Prize.
 She also received the 2014 Academy of American Poets Fellowship.
 Smith serves as the director of Princeton University's creative writing program and lives in New Jersey.